Frequently Asked Questions for Prospective Students and New Applicants

 - GRE, TOEFL, IELTS, PTE

 - What are the exam requirements for international students?

-- What is an acceptable GRE, TOEFL, IELTS or ESL score?
+- What is an acceptable GRE, TOEFL, IELTS or PTE score?

 - I'm an international student, but I will be receiving an undergraduate degree from an ABET accredited U.S. school.
 Am I required to submit TOEFL/IELTS scores?

 - Which TOEFL option should I choose on my application?

 - I am a US citizen and I graduated from an ABET accredited school.
 Do I need to submit TOEFL/IELTS/PTE or GRE scores?

 - I am a Binghamton University student.
 Do I need to submit GRE and TOEFL scores?

 - What proportion of the TOEFL and GRE scores do you take into consideration during the admission process.
 Are they decisive?